basilhussain/stm8-crc/README.md

 * CRC32 (aka GZIP, PKZIP, PNG, ZMODEM)
 * CRC32-POSIX (aka cksum)

-Because this library targets the STM8 embedded microcontroller family, in order to keep the compiled code size fairly compact, the bitwise computation technique is used.
-Various table-lookup techniques exist that provide faster computation, but these are generally not suitable for memory-constrained embedded environments, so this library does not use them.

 In addition to the library functions, code is also included for plain C reference implementations of each CRC function, as well as a test and benchmarking program.

+Three variants of the library are available:

+* **Fastest**: uses lookup table calculation (where implemented, otherwise bitwise), trading larger code size for the fastest performance.
+* **Faster**: uses bitwise calculation with unrolled loops, making less of a trade-off of code size for speed.
+* **Small**: uses bitwise calculation, but without unrolled loops, to minimise code size at the expense of speed.

+You may choose to use the variant which best suits your performance and/or code size needs.
+See also [Code Size](#code-size) section below for details.

 # Setup

 You may either use a pre-compiled version of the library, or build the library code yourself.
 See below for further details.

-This library has been written to accomodate and provide for both 'medium' (16-bit address space) and 'large' (24-bit address space) STM8 memory models.
+This library has been written to accommodate and provide for both 'medium' (16-bit address space) and 'large' (24-bit address space) STM8 memory models.

 * If you are building your project with either no specific SDCC memory model option, or the `--model-medium` option, then use one of the `.lib` library files *without* `large` suffix.
 * If you are building with `--model-large`, then use a `.lib` library file *with* `large` suffix.